Grounded in learning, lived experience, and the realities of migration in Scotland.

 Increased understanding of migrant experiences and support for new, imaginative and effective ways to confront challenges and inequalities are central to MPS work.

-This two-year project (2023 – 2025) aims to enhance strategic policy thinking on effective interventions to reduce financial disadvantage for low-to-middle income migrant households.
-It will:
+This two-year programme of research and engagement (2023 – 2025) aims to enhance strategic policy thinking and design effective interventions to reduce poverty in migrant households.

 Migration Policy Scotland is developing work to support wider and more nuanced understanding of the relationship between migration and broader population concerns with particular focus on rural Scotland.
 We are interested in exploring ways to attract and retain rural populations and in linking policy issues and conversations to better understandings of diversity and inclusion in rural contexts.